glowtree/pybythec/README.rst

 or for windows powershell:

-$env:PYBYTHEC_GLOBALS="/Users/user/dev/.myPybythecGlobals.json"
+$env:PYBYTHEC_GLOBALS="C:/Users/user/dev/.myPybythecGlobals.json"

-There are up to 3 configuration files for any given build: global, project and local.
-The project file overrides global settings, and local overrides both global and project.
+There are up to 3 configuration files for any given build: global, project and local, where project overrides global, and local overrides both global and project.

 You can point pybythec to the project configuration file with the environment variable PYBYTHEC_PROJECT.